How to handle flood damage after a hurricane if you're uninsured

 However, more than 20 percent of flood claims actually come from properties that lie outside of high-risk flood zones, according to FEMA.

-With the recent devastation of Harvey and Irma came the revelation that people in Florida and Texas, particularly Houston, aren’t adequately covered against flood damage.
+With the recent devastation of Harvey and Irma in 2017 came the revelation that people in Florida and Texas, particularly Houston, aren’t adequately covered against flood damage.

 According to a 2016 poll from the Insurance Information Institute, 12 percent of American homeowners had a primary flood insurance policy, which was a slight drop from 14 percent in 2015.